nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-The `Practitioner` profile representing the person responsible for recording the data item.
+The `Practitioner` profile representing the clinician responsible for making the observation.
 Where this is not available, the person who recorded the data item is used.

 ### value[x] ###